FilipKoniuszewski/advice-generator/README.md

-# Advice Generator using React
+# Advice Generator from Frontend Mentor Challenge using React

-## Check your random advice
+## Check for your daily random advice
  https://filipkoniuszewski.github.io/advice-generator/